 Plus, on any Penji plan, you’re entitled to free unlimited revisions.

-Download and Request for Another
+Download and Request Another Design

 Once you’re thrilled with the design, download it in just one click and save it on your computer.
 The files are all yours, by the way, and publish it as an ad.
 It’s so your customers can finally see it and flock to your restaurant.